 Hours & Information

-Monday through Friday from 1-4 p.m., closed holidays.
+Monday through Friday from 8 a.m. to 4 p.m., closed holidays.

 Located within Summit Pacific Medical Center.